etro-js/etro/README.md

 [![](https://img.shields.io/npm/v/vidar)](https://www.npmjs.com/package/vidar)
 [![Build Status](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Factions-badge.atrox.dev%2Fclabe45%2Fvidar%2Fbadge&style=flat)](https://actions-badge.atrox.dev/clabe45/vidar/goto)

-> A video editor for developers

-![Screenshot](screenshots/2019-08-17_0.png)

-Vidar is a completely in-browser video-editing framework.
+Vidar is a JavaScript framework for programmatically editing videos.
 Similar to GUI-based video-editing software, it lets you layer media and other content on a timeline.
-Audio, image, video and other tracks are supported, along with powerful video and audio manipulation to existing tracks.
+Audio, image, video and other tracks are supported, along with powerful video effectts for existing tracks.
 Being very flexible and extendable, you can choose to only use the core components or define your own.

-## Features
+![Screenshot](screenshots/2019-08-17_0.png)

+# Vidar

-- Export video to blob
+- Composite video and audio layers
+- Use built-in hardware accelerated effects
-- Write your own layers and effects
+- Write your own effects in JavaScript and GLSL
-- Write a function for a property
-- Keyframes
-- Built-in hardware accelerated visual effects
-- More coming soon
+- Manipulate audio with the web audio API
+- Define layer and effect properties as keyframes and functions
+- Export to a blob or file

 ## Installation

 ```
-npm install vidar
+npm i vidar
 ```

 ## Usage